NZamp/CourseMgtApp/README.md

 # CourseMgtApp
-A Spring/Java WebApp for managing University Courses, built with the MVC architecture.
+A Spring/Java WebApp for managing University Courses, built using the MVC architecture.
 The users of the application have the ability to:
 - Login with their account and view their taught Courses
 - Add an upcoming Course for the next semester or update the information of an existing one
 - Have access to a statistical overview of each Course's final grades (Min,	Max,	Mean,	Median,	Skewness,	Kurtosis,	st. Deviation and	Variance)